Skip to content

 # the same level.
 You can use the "spack repo add" commands instead of copying the repos.yaml file

-#spack repo add ./spack_recipes/meshing_repo
+#spack repo add ./spack_recipes/meshing

-#spack repo add ./spack_recipes/supersede_repo
+#spack repo add ./spack_recipes/meshing_supersede

 cp spack_recipes/config/repos.yaml spack/etc/spack/defaults/repos.yaml